BenchaminDimitriu/Ecom22_TeamProject/README.md

 We will be using Sublime Text as our text editor.
 We will be using PHP, HTML and CSS to create our Web Application. **(This is just a text editor.
 You may wish to talk about PHP, HTML, CSS, and JavaScript.)**

 ## As a buyer I can:
-1. access my order history.
+• access my order history.
 I can view my list of complete orders in detail.
+(1 feature)

-2. access my current bid by a order tracking page that displays my current ongoing bids.
+• access my current bid by a order tracking page that displays my current ongoing bids.
+(1 feature)

-3. access my seller statistic such as the number of sold item, number of item the seller have.
+• access a seller's statistic such as the number of sold item, number of item the seller have.
+(1 feature)

-4. access a cart that can add/delete/view details of items that can be bought now (cannot add to cart bidding items).
+• access a cart that can add/delete/view details of items that can be bought now (cannot add to cart bidding items).
+(2 features)

-5. bid on items on the catalogue by inputting my desired amount.
+• bid on items on the catalogue by inputting my desired amount.
+(1 feature)

-6. access a checkout/payment where I can input my information to pay for my purchases.
+• access a checkout/payment where I can input my information to pay for my purchases.
+(1 feature)

-7. save/hold/watchlist item before bid/purchase.
+• save/hold/watchlist item before bid/purchase.
 As well as add and delete item from my watchlist.
+(2 features)

-8. access a contact page (form) from buyer to seller for inqueries.
+• access a contact page (form) from buyer to sellers for inqueries.
+(1 features)

 ## As a seller and a buyer I can:
+• create/edit my profile.
+(2 features)

-9. view the homepage change based on the holiday.
+• view the homepage change based on the holiday.
+(1 feature)

-10. access registration, login, logout, 2-factor authentication (as per class instruction).
+• access registration, login, logout, 2-factor authentication (as per class instruction).
+(0 feature)

-11. view all products/catalogue.
+• view all products/catalogue.
+(0 feature)

-12. view all product details.
+• view all product details.
+(0 feature)

-13. access a search bar and navigation bar.
+• access a search bar and navigation bar.
+(1 feature)

-14. view a pop-ad of new featured item.
+• view a pop-ad of new featured item.
+(1 feature)

-15. click in a notification icon to show recent sold item/bought item and bid has ended(lost bid).

 ## As a seller I can:
+• sell items (1 feature)

-16. track my listings and view how many buyers have bid for my products.
+• track my listings and view how many buyers have bid for my products.
+(1 feature)

 ## 4. Feedback for Features(16):
 • Registration, Login, Logout, 2-factor authentication (as per class instruction)
 • Order history
 • Order tracking
 • Customer service system (ticketing)/invoice **(How many features in the ticketing system?
 The user creates a service ticket and then admins respond?
 2?)**
 • Cart where client can add/delete/view details for items. **(add to cart, delete from cart?)**
 • Checkout/payments
 • Seller listing/sales tracking **(2)**
 • Products/Catalogue
 • Product details
 • Localisation EN/FR **(This is part of the base requirements)**
 • Save/hold/watchlist item before bid/purchase.
 As well as add and delete item from watchlist. **(add to and delete from watchlist?)**
 • Bidder history (last bid)
 • Search bar
 • Navigation bar **(Web application navigation is a fact of life.
 Is this a special navigation bar?)**
 • Contact page (form) for the client to the store about any queries they have.  **(Who for?)**
 • Pop-ad of new featured item
 • Social media/About us page **(Unless there is interaction with this feature, it's just part of the static webpages and does not count.)**
 **(Please rephrase everything as follows: As a user (or other role), I can do something)**

 ## 5. Estimated Time: